Goalkeeper Specific Weight Training

-Although goalkeepers don’t run across the field in any one game they have to be constantly aware of the action on the field.
+Although goalkeepers don’t run across or up and down the soccer field in any one game they still have to be constantly aware of the action on the field.
 This takes stamina and endurance, even if they're not running up and down the field they're often moving from side to side in the goal and out of the box.
-While it might not seem that tiring, it's both mentally and physically draining, so being in shape is crucial for keepers.
+While it might not seem that tiring, it's both mentally and physically draining, so being in shape is crucial for goalkeepers.

 But goalkeepers have done some pretty unpredictable and uncharacteristic things.
 I’ve seen some crazy plays where keepers rush out of the box to head the ball clear, or run up for a corner kick at the end of a game.
 These quick sprints and movements require speed, concentration, and strength, and this is where weight lifting and plyometrics can help.